 FreeStyle Libre ® is currently not recommended for prescribing in east and north Hertfordshire.

 This decision will be revisited once regional advice from East of England diabetes clinical networks and East of England Priorities Advisory Committee is available on patient cohorts that are most likely to benefit, patient numbers and associated costs.
 The Hertfordshire Medicines Management Committee will then be in a position to evaluate its future place in therapy.
-Please read the Frequently Asked Questions (FAQs) for patients below.
+Please read the Frequently Asked Questions (FAQs) for patients.